 1. Spend a Day at Darling Harbour

 If you're looking for things to do in the city with kids, it's hard to beat Darling Harbour.
 It's a one-stop wonderland of kid-friendly fun, about a 10-minute walk from the city center.
 In addition to shops, restaurants, exhibitions, and entertainment venues, this waterfront pedestrian precinct packs in a ton of family-friendly attractions.

-Other top tourist attractions here are the 9D theater and IMAX theater with the world's largest cinema screen, as well as Laser Skirmish, bowling, harbor jet boat rides, simulated flights, and racing car adventures.
+Other top tourist attractions in Darling Harbour are the 9D theater and IMAX theater with the world's largest cinema screen, as well as Laser Skirmish, bowling, harbor jet boat rides, simulated flights, and racing car adventures.

-Looking for more things to do with toddlers in Sydney, make a beeline for Darling Harbour's new Caterpillar Lane interactive play area with digital displays, climbing equipment, a soft toy play area, and light projection games.
+Looking for more things to do with toddlers in Sydney?
+Make a beeline for Darling Harbour's Caterpillar Lane interactive play area, with digital displays, climbing equipment, a soft toy play area, and light projection games.
 Little ones will also love the water park, and the playground with swings, slides, sandpits, and ziplines.

-After all the excitement, you can take the kids for a peaceful stroll through the Chinese Garden of Friendship, replete with willows and koi ponds.
+After all the excitement, take the kids for a peaceful stroll through the Chinese Garden of Friendship, replete with willows and koi ponds.

 2. Come Face to Face with Kangaroos at Taronga Zoo